-The CPC7592 is a member of IXYS Integrated Circuits Division's next generation Line Card Access Switch family.
-This monolithic 6-pole solid-state switch is available in a 16-pin SOIC package.
-It provides the necessary functions to replace two 2-Form-C electro-mechanical relays used on traditional analog and contemporary integrated voice and data (IVD) line cards found in Central Office, Access, and PBX equipment.
-Because this device contains solid state switches for tip and ring line break, ringing injection/return, and test access, it needs only a +5V supply for operation and logic-level inputs for control.
+The CPC7593 is a member of IXYS Integrated Circuits Division's next generation Line Card Access Switch (LCAS) family.
+This monolithic 10-pole line card access switch is available in 20-pin and 28-pin SOIC packages.
+It provides the necessary functions to replace three 2-Form-C electromechanical relays on analog line cards or combined voice and data line cards found in central office, access, and PBX equipment.
+The device contains solid state switches for tip and ring line break, ringing injection, and test access.
+The CPC7593 requires only a +5 V supply and provides stable start up conditioning during system power up and for hot plug insertion applications.
+Once active, the inputs respond to traditional TTL logic levels enabling the CPC7593 to be used with 3.3V only logic.